GenesisFR/HowToBecomeGoodAtShooters/README.md

 - different in every game
 - every weapon often has a different recoil pattern that can be mastered
 - shooting in bursts or tapping will help maintaining accuracy
+- crouching or going prone usually reduces it

 ### Weapon selection
 - use the right weapon based on distance (short range: SMG, long range: sniper rifle)